 - There must be no attempt on the bankruptcy filer to commit tax fraud or evade his or her taxes.

 - The Internal Revenue Service must have assessed the tax debt at least 240 days before the bankruptcy petition was filed.
-If, for whatever reason, the IRS stopped attempting to collect the tax debt during this time, the 240-day period may be extended.
+If for whatever reason the IRS stopped attempting to collect the tax debt during this time, the 240-day period may be extended.

 Once the tax debt is discharged, the IRS can no longer collect the amount owed.
-However, if the debt in question does not meet these criteria, filing for bankruptcy will have no affect on it.
+However, if the debt in question does not meet these criteria, filing for bankruptcy will have no effect on it.

-Consult an Experienced Attorney Today
+Consult an Experienced Bankruptcy Attorney Today

 Since bankruptcy would eliminate most of your other debt, it would free up more of your finances to devote to paying your back taxes.

 In addition to bankruptcy, there are other options for dealing with tax debt.
 In some cases, you may be able to negotiate with the IRS to settle the debt for a fraction of what you owe.